Logo: Te Ara - The Online Encyclopedia of New Zealand. Print all pages now.

 Immigration patterns

-New Zealand’s immigration policy is the main factor influencing the number of arrivals, and therefore the size of the country’s Korean community.
-On the other hand, a lack of job or business opportunities in New Zealand’s small economy, coupled with some hostility and racism towards Asians, has hampered their adjustment to their new home.
-Some Koreans were attracted back to their homeland for employment opportunities.
+New Zealand’s immigration policy has been the main factor influencing the number of arrivals, and therefore the size of the country’s Korean community.
+On the other hand, a lack of job or business opportunities in New Zealand’s small economy, coupled with some hostility and racism towards Asians, has sometimes hampered their adjustment to their new home.

 Footnotes